arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 Let's see some more realistic examples.

 Say you developed a serialization library.
-Testing it translates to making sure that
+Testing it translates to making sure that:

 * serializing an instance creates a string
 * deserializing that string brings the original instance back to life